LOGOI

 Hand-curated upstream credits.

-"Sebastian-on-Logoi" is the configured AI persona that drafts AI-assisted prose for Logoi.
-The four facts below answer the load-bearing questions a scholar or auditor would ask.
+The four facts below answer the load-bearing questions a scholar or auditor would ask about the AI layer.

-Sebastian paraphrases; it does not reprint copyrighted material.
-Sebastian cites every source.
-Sebastian declines to answer questions outside the scholarly register.
-Sebastian flags uncertainty rather than guessing.
+It paraphrases; it does not reprint copyrighted material.
+It cites every source.
+It flags uncertainty and honest absence ('not attested in the indexed corpus') rather than guessing.

 Copyright posture